 Place the corned beef inside the slow cooker.
 Pour the reserved liquid over the meat.
 Sprinkle the contents of the seasoning packet on the surface of the beef.

-Allow the corned beef to cook on the low setting for eight to 10 hours, or until the meat is easily pierced with a fork.
+Allow the corned beef to cook on the low setting for 8 to 10 hours, or until the meat is easily pierced with a fork.
+Check the tenderness after about 8 hours.

 Remove the corned beef from the slow cooker and place it on a clean cutting board.
 Tent the beef with aluminum foil and let it sit, undisturbed, for 15 to 20 minutes before slicing and serving.